SaveH2o/iot/README.md

 # iot
 IoT cluster on Google Cloud Platform.
 Supposing that your already have a running cluster there.

+Note: This repo is deprecated, since k8ssandra does the job with almost all features available here.

 ## Pre-requisites

 * [Helm3](https://helm.sh/docs/intro/install/ "Helm Installation"): to avoid Tiller